-The goal of inpatient rehab is to provide a safe and supportive environment where patients can focus on their recovery without the distractions and temptations of everyday life.
+The goal of inpatient rehab for men is to provide a safe and supportive environment where patients can focus on their recovery without the distractions and temptations of everyday life.

 Outpatient rehab, on the other hand, is a drug and alcohol rehab program where patients do not live at the treatment center.
 Instead, they come to the center for regularly scheduled therapy sessions and other treatment activities and then return home at the end of the day.